shreyabirthare/public_lab2/README.md

     ```

     In case of error, the front-end service returns a JSON reply with a top-level `error` object,
-    which has two fields `code` and `message`, similar to the product query API.
+    which has two fields, `code` and `message`, similar to the product query API.

 The server should listen to HTTP requests on a socket port  (normally, this would be port 80 for HTTP, but we suggest using a higher-numbered port since your machine may need admin/root privileges to listen on port 80).
 Like before, the server should listen for incoming requests over HTTP and assign them to a thread pool.
 You can use any builtin thread pool for servicing client requests.
-Alternatively, you can also use a simple thread-per-request model(or more precisely, thread-per-session)  to create a thread for each new client.
+Alternatively, you can also use a simple thread-per-request model (or more precisely, thread-per-session)  to create a thread for each new client.
 The thread should first parse the HTTP request to extract the GET/POST command.
 Depending on whether it is a Query or a Buy, it should make a request to the Catalog or Order service as discussed below.
-The response from this back-end service should be used to construct a json response as shown in the above API
-and sent back to the client as a HTTP reply.
+The response from this back-end service should be used to construct a json response as shown in the above API and sent back to the client as a HTTP reply.

-**Note that when implementing the front-end service you can NOT using existing web frameworks
+**Note that when implementing the front-end service you can NOT use existing web frameworks
 such as [`Django`](https://github.com/perwendel/spark),
 [`Flask`](https://github.com/pallets/flask), [`Spark`](https://github.com/perwendel/spark),
 etc.** Web frameworks already implement a lot of the functionality of lab 2 and provide higher-level abstractions to developer.
 The goal here is to understand the details, which is why you need to implement them youself rather than using a web framework.